Mansour Kaziha, Nader Awad identified as victims in San Diego Mosque attack

 All three victims have now been identified in California attack being investigated as hate crime.

-Authorities confirmed the identities of two other men killed in an attack on the Islamic Center of San Diego, in the latest apparent hate incident in the United States.
+Authorities have confirmed the identities of two other men killed in an attack on the Islamic Center of San Diego, in the latest apparent hate incident in the United States.

 Mosque officials on Tuesday said Mansour Kaziha and Nader Awad had been killed when two gunmen attacked the religious site the day before.